Duncan McCargo

 Duncan McCargo is President's Chair in Global Affairs at Nanyang Technological University in Singapore, where is also a professor of English (by courtesy).
 McCargo retains an affiliation with the School of Politics and International Studies at the University of Leeds, where he taught for many years.
-Prior to joining NTU he served for four years as director of the Nordic Institute of Asian Studies at the University of Copenhagen.
-Between 2015 and 2019 McCargo held a shared professorial appointment at Columbia University, where he remains a visiting scholar at the Weatherhead East Asian Institute.
+Between 2015 and 2019, McCargo held a shared appointment as a professor of political science at Columbia University.
+Prior to joining NTU, he served for four years as director of the Nordic Institute of Asian Studies at the University of Copenhagen.